coconutpep/PyCity-Schools-Analysis/README.md

 Provides a summary of the average math test scores based on each school and split further into each grade (i.e. 9th-12th).

+### Reading Scores by Grade
+Provides a summary of the average reading test scores based on each school and split further into each grade (i.e. 9th-12th).

 ## Built-With
 * Pandas
 * Python